 Take care to ensure that your bicycle and your equipment measures up to the terrain of Ride The Rockies.
 You will likely encounter several multi-mile passes with grades averaging 6-7%.
 A well-tuned, lightweight multi-speed bicycle is essential to climbing the mountain passes riders will encounter during the Tour.
 If you are uncertain whether your bike will make the grade, have it checked out by a qualified bike shop.

 We highly recommend a tune-up for your bicycle prior to Ride The Rockies.
-All accepted Ride The Rockies participants receive a $10 coupon to our participating bike shops in their Rider Manual, sent to registered riders in March.
+All registered Ride The Rockies participants will receive a $10 coupon to our participating bike shops.
 Plan to have your bike tuned a few weeks prior to the event to allow for any post-service adjustments.
 Schedule your tune-up well in advance as March-June is high season for bike shops and turnaround times will likely be longer than usual.

 Often done by appointment only, these consultations could last anywhere from one to three hours.
 Expect to invest between $150-$300 for a session, plus any parts needed to enhance your experience.
 During your session, a fitter will do a thorough analysis of the relationship between your bike and your body.
 By matching you to appropriate pedals, handlebars and saddles, carefully placed to match your goals and limitations, the bike fitter will minimize your risk of injury and enhance your ability to put power to the pedals comfortably.
 Look for a fitter that has a certification from SICI- (SEROTTA FIT), Specialized’s BG system, Trek fit or RETUL.
 Strive to have your fit done at least 6 weeks prior to the beginning of the Tour.

 ADDITIONAL EQUIPMENT CONSIDERATIONS: